nikita-volkov/yc-cli.github-action/README.md

 # Summary

-GitHub Action for executing free-form Yandex Cloud CLI commands.
+GitHub Action for executing any Yandex Cloud CLI command fast.

 Automates installation and configuration of CLI.